 - The heating and cooling systems are designed for maximum energy efficiency and can be programmed to heat and cool only the spaces in use, rather than the entire building, in order to save energy.

-- Through the use of dual-flush toilets and water-sparing faucets and appliances, water usage in the new building will be below the baseline specified by LEED.
+- Through the use of dual-flush toilets and water-sparing faucets and appliances, water usage in the new building is below the baseline specified by LEED.

 - CBST has entered into a contract with Hudson Energy that will provide CBST with 100% Green-e-Certified wind generated electricity!
-This type of energy meets the requirements for LEED certification we are in the process of obtaining.
+This type of energy meets the requirements for LEED certification.

 Indoor Air Quality: